javascript-tutorial/en.javascript.info/9-regular-expressions/08-regexp-greedy-and-lazy/article.md

 3. Then the dot repeats because of the quantifier `pattern:.+`.
 The regular expression engine builds the match by taking characters one by one while it is possible.

-    ...When it becomes impossible?
+    ...When does it become impossible?
 All characters match the dot, so it only stops when it reaches the end of the string:

     ![](witch_greedy3.png)